The Early Cricket Library

 The Ladybird Story of Cricket – Vera Southgate (1964)

-I would suggest that this is the most widely read source of information about early cricket and the source of the most widely held myths about the game. it is a long way from being authoritative, but still encapsulates the joy if the game in a very special way.
+I would guess that this is the most widely read source of information about early cricket and the source of the most widely held myths about the game. it is a long way from being authoritative, but still encapsulates the joy of the game in a very special way.

-Vera Southgate (1916 – 1995) was a educationalist who dedicated herself to improving how children were taught to read English.
+Vera Southgate (1916 – 1995) was an educationalist who dedicated herself to improving how children were taught to read English.
 She wrote many Ladybird books.

 Cricket – A history of its Growth and Development throughout the World – Rowland Bowen (1970)